Do You Need Help Filing A Car Accident Insurance Claim?

 - Avoiding collections: One of the biggest benefits to having an advocate is that we are watching the bills that you are incurring to make sure they don’t end up in collections which would have an impact on your credit.
 There are tools that we can use to keep bills from collections.
 One example is setting up an attorney lien with the providers.

-- Lost Wages: Your provable lost wages will ultimately be paid from the at-fault driver’s insurance.
+- Lost Wages: Your provable lost wages will ultimately be paid by the at-fault driver’s insurance.
 However, that settlement may be months or years in the future.
 However, your own automobile insurance will have a lost wage benefit through your PIP policy.
-Although a seemingly easy claim to navigate it often proves very time consuming and requires some very specific paperworl.
-At the advocates, we provide tenacity and persistence to insure that your lost wages are paid as soon as possible.
+Although a seemingly easy claim to navigate it often proves very time consuming and requires some very specific paperwork.
+At the advocates, we provide tenacity and persistence to ensure that your lost wages are paid as soon as possible.

 - Rental Car: One of the most frustrating tactics used by insurance companies lately is that they will not offer a rental car until they have “established liability”.
 This can sometimes take weeks.
 At the Advocates, we offer a service by which we can get our clients in a rental car very quickly, often times the same day.

 - Your settlement: When you have completed your treatment or are at maximum medical improvement, we will seek a settlement on your behalf from the at-fault parties insurance.
 Because we are compensated as a percentage of the settlement, you can rest easy knowing that we are working to get the highest settlement possible.
 Those who try and settle their cases without an advocate likely leave thousands of dollars on the table because people simply don’t know what the fair value of their case is.
 Letting the insurance company establish the value of the case is never a good idea.